chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 # Sources - Add your internal repositories
 # This is Chocolatey.Server specific (add other options like auth/allow self service as needed - https://chocolatey.org/docs/commands-source):
-choco source add --name="'internal_server'" --source="'$baseUrl/chocolatey'" --priority="'1'"
+choco source add --name="'internal_server'" --source="'$baseUrl/$repositoryUrlPath'" --priority="'1'" --bypass-proxy
 #TODO: Add other sources here

 # Add license to setup and to local install